dvfrancis/hi-lo-card-game/README.md

     - If a player reaches the penultimate round of a game, they are asked whether or not they wish to continue (see screenshot above).
     - If a player does not wish to continue after winning, losing, or drawing a round, or once they reach the last round, they are shown their final score and redirected to the home page (see screenshot above).
     - If a player completes an entire game of ten rounds, they are shown their final score and their highest score (see screenshot above).
+    - The browser tab displays the custom favicon and a title - "HI | LO - Play The Game".

 - FAQ (faq.html):